holehouse-lab/soursop/docs/modules/ssprotein.rst

-ctprotein module
+ssprotein module
 =========================================================

-This is where the ctprotein shinanigans occurs.
+This is where the ssprotein shinanigans occurs.
 Maybe we reference [BiDB79]_ yeah

-.. automodule:: camparitraj.ctprotein
+.. automodule:: soursop.ssprotein
-.. autoclass:: CTProtein
+.. autoclass:: SSProtein
     :members:

         .. automethod:: __init__